Willgunter/Discord-Clone/README.md

     to user that redirects to profile
     - added X button in profile route that redirects user to main page
     - added button for username that is supposed to let user change color

+- 2/5/2024
+    - Added small ui changes like hover for users and messages and white profile picture.
+    - Next plan is to add different colored images and then the ability to change color.
+    - And also change current user button from a button to a link and make it not redirect